lammps/lammps/doc/src/dump_modify.rst

 from itself and the next 24 processors and write it to a dump file.

 For the *fileper* keyword, the specified value of Np means write one file for every Np processors.
-For example, if Np = 4, every 4th processor (0,4,8,12,etc) will collect information from itself and the next 3 processors and write it to a dump file.
+For example, if Np = 4, every fourth processor (0,4,8,12,etc) will collect information from itself and the next 3 processors and write it to a dump file.